The 10 Best Breast Pumps

 video play icon

 This wiki has been updated 35 times since it was first published in May of 2015.
 Whether you're building a backup supply for your little one, grappling with latch and feeding issues, or seeking relief for mastitis or engorgement, a well designed and reliable pump is an essential piece of breastfeeding equipment.
 Our comprehensive selection includes hospital-grade and portable electric models as well as manually operated versions to suit a variety of needs.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Spectra S1